Behzad Bolour: Seventh Night and Underground Music

-Bolour Banafsh (Purple Crystal)
+Bolour-e Banafsh (Purple Crystal)

-Regarding the choice of the name of the Bolour Banafsh program, he said that although he was not interested in purple, it was intended to be named after the new term "purple scream" by Houshang Irani, who disagreed over the word "Crystal Scream".
+Regarding the choice of the name of the Bolour-e Banafsh program, he said that although he was not interested in purple, it was intended to be named after the new term "purple scream" by Houshang Irani, who disagreed over the word "Crystal Scream".
 In different series, he examines Iranian and Middle Eastern music, art, and culture as immigrants in different parts of the world, including the documentary Tajikistan and Rudaki, a series of Iranian music series in the United States, Iranian Immigrants in Georgia, and special programs such as Yalda night in Tajikistan.

 Teaching

 In 2000, he traveled with a BBC team to Peshawar in northern Pakistan, where he trained several groups of local radio programmers to produce political programs for Afghan children from the UK Government.
 As part of a political plan, the BBC World Service trained citizen journalists who later worked for the BBC Persian.
 Among his students are Farn Taghizadeh, Ali Hamedani, Nima Akbarpour, and many others.